datahub-project/datahub/metadata-ingestion/source_docs/tableau.md

 ### Authentication

-Currently, authentication is supported on Tableau Online only using username and password.
+Currently, authentication is supported on Tableau Online using username and password and personal token.
-Authenticating using a personal token is not supported. <br/>
 For more information on Tableau authentication, refer to [How to Authenticate](https://help.tableau.com/current/api/metadata_api/en-us/docs/meta_api_auth.html) guide.

 ## Compatibility